Usgupta/AnimatedDrawings/README.md

 # ME344: INTRODUCTION TO HIGH PERFORMANCE COMPUTING FINAL PROJECT

+## About

-This project is about running the following repository https://github.com/facebookresearch/AnimatedDrawings on an HPC cluster and using compute node to run the program.
+This project is about running an implementation of the algorithm described in the paper, `A Method for Animating Children's Drawings of the Human Figure' (to appear in Transactions on Graphics and to be presented at SIGGRAPH 2023), implemented in this repo:  https://github.com/facebookresearch/AnimatedDrawings on an HPC cluster and using compute node to run the program.

-We Assume that you have a running master node and compute node with rocky linux 8 installed on them
+We assume that you have a running master node and compute node with rocky linux 8 installed on them

+## Instructions

 ssh to cluster, where C is your cluster number